 In accordance with the amended and restated certificate of incorporation and the amended and restated bylaws that will become effective prior to the closing of the offering, our board of directors will be divided into three classes with staggered three-year terms.
 At each annual general meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
 The authorized number of directors may be changed by resolution of the board of directors.
 Vacancies on the board of directors can be filled by resolution of the board of directors.
 Kevin Reddy serves as the chairman of our board of directors.
 We believe that five of our directors will be independent as required by the rules of the Nasdaq Global Select Market: Scott Dahnke, our lead independent director, Stuart Frenkiel, James Pittman, James Rand and Andrew Taub.
+Scott Dahnke and Andrew Taub are affiliated with Catterton and Stuart Frenkiel and James Pittman are affiliated with Argentia, and the interests of Catterton and Argentia may not always coincide with the interests of our common stock.
+See "Risk Factors-Our principal stockholders and their affiliates own a substantial portion of our outstanding equity, and their interests may not always coincide with the interests of the other holders."
 We intend that a majority of our directors will be independent within 12 months after listing on the Nasdaq Global Select Market, as required by the rules of that exchange.